Pencil and watercolor

 Gift of the Louis Dudley Beaumont Foundation 1966.151

 With his superlative modeling technique and intuitive realism, Epstein was one of the finest portrait sculptors of his generation.
-He preferred ethnically diverse and exotic models choosing Asian, African, or Indian sitters.
-One of his favorites was the statuesque Kashmiri woman, Sunita (Amina Peerbhoy), who appears in his work from 1925-31.
-Through observation and empathy Epstein distilled Sunita's personality, penetrating her natural reserve to convey a brooding sensuality.
+He preferred ethnically diverse models, choosing Asian, African, or Indian sitters.
+One of his favorites was the statuesque Kashmiri woman, Sunita (Amina Peerbhoy), who appears in his work from 1925–31.
+Through observation and empathy Epstein distilled Sunita's personality, from her natural reserve to a brooding sensuality.